Wooktti/DAQ-SW-for-Gas-Flowmeter/README.md

-# Waterflow DAQ
+# DAQ for Gas flowmeter

 ## Introduction

-S/W for DAQ system on injector water flow test.
+S/W for DAQ system on the gas flow meter (TMF series).
 The S/W is designed to measure following sensor values.

-- 2 Pressure Transducers (up to 70 barg @ max 100 Hz)
-- 2 K-type thermocouples (up to 1024 degC @ max 4 Hz)
-- 1 Flow Meter (up to 833 g/s @ max 100 Hz)
+- 1 TMF Series Gas Flow Meter (up to 200slm, 4-20mA output)

 The newest version is designed for DAQ system utilizing Teensy 4.1 as its MCU.

-This S/W is based on [Real-Time-Serial-Plotter](https://github.com/KAIST-THRUST/Real-Time-Serial-Plotter/tree/main) by THRUST.
+This S/W is modified for the usage of a gas flow meter reading, and based on [waterflow_daq](https://github.com/KAIST-THRUST/waterflow_daq) by THRUST.

 ## Installation